COVID-19 related closings and changes in East Mississippi

 BUSINESSES AND ORGANIZATIONS

+The Meridian Star business office is closed to walk-ins.
+Our office will still be open and we will able to assist you by phone 601-693-1551 from 8 a.m. to 5 p.m.
+Monday-Friday.
+In person appointments may be made by calling in advance.

+The Mississippi Children's Museum has temporarily closed the Jackson facility to children and families.

-Mississippi Band of Choctaw Indians Tribal government officials and Pearl River Resort Executive leaders temporarily close all Pearl River Resort properties through March 31.
-No cases of COVID-19 have been detected or reported at any of the resort properties or on MBCI Tribal land.
-Hotel operations are suspended effective at noon on March 19, 2020 thru March 31.
+Mississippi Band of Choctaw Indians Tribal government officials and Pearl River Resort Executive leaders temporarily closed all Pearl River Resort properties through March 31.
 The Pearl River Resort properties impacted include: Silver Star Hotel and Casino, Golden Moon Hotel and Casino, Bok Homa Casino.
 Not affected by the closure are the Dancing Rabbit Golf Course, Dancing Rabbit Inn, Pearl River Graphics Printing and the Welcome Center.

 Winn-Dixie designated 8 a.m. to 9 a.m.
 Monday to Friday as special hours for seniors and high-risk customers.
 The grocer will also open all pharmacy locations at 8 a.m. on weekdays to for those same customers.